 Yes it happens all over the world.
 So when we think of these corporations giving us jobs, it’s not this stagnant, one-dimensional thing that’s good for everyone - there’s a lot more to it and that’s what I would suggest people look at: the time scale of those jobs, and who is getting them, as well as how they are being treated as workers.
 Now, as an example in just pure numbers to satisfy people who are more adept with that, the Northern Gateway Pipeline for example, which is touted as this huge job creator, would actually only produce about 30 full time positions for people with engineering degrees in the long-run.
 So sure, while the pipeline is being built which will take a few years, there will be more than those 30 to build it, but after it’s built those jobs are gone.
 And those 30 long-term jobs, well those numbers are often conflated by the NEB [National Energy Board].

-Another documentary called Stand about tar sands expansion through BC, mentioned that the pipeline going out to the Kitimat refinery on the coast, was going to generate about $312 billion for Canada's GDP over three years.
+Another documentary called Stand about tar sands expansion line through BC, mentioned that the pipeline going out to the Kitimat refinery on the coast, was going to generate about $312 billion for Canada's GDP over three years.
 But then what would BC get?
 Only $2 billion of that.
 Then they pointed out how BC's tourism and fisheries already generate $2 billion from those coastlines - which are industries under threat by that very pipeline.

 I'll add even more onto this because GDP revenue is another big argument for oil - they say that it’s a job creator, and that it’s a federal revenue generator.
 But I’ll say right now just so we’re all on the same page, Canada has zero plans for managing growth in the long-term.
 So there is no long-term plan for managing the money that we get from oil, unlike other oil producing nations like Sweden who has billions of dollars stacked up for things like education and health care.
 Canada has no plan.
 So that money is not coming back to us.
 There are no strategic oil preserves, and we rely almost entirely on foreign investment.
 So whereas 80% of the world’s remaining oil is nationalized, Canada’s policy promotes and facilitates private, foreign-led industry.
 Canada is not getting money from the tar sands.
 None of it.